-This day in 2012 saw the first United States Grand Prix held at the brand new Circuit of the Americas facility in Austin, Texas.
+This day in 2012 saw the very first United States Grand Prix held at the brand new Circuit of the Americas facility in Austin, Texas.

-Construction of the 3.426-mile track had gone through a troubled history, with work having been stopped altogether for a spell 12 months earlier.
+Construction of the 3,426-mile track had gone through a troubled history, with work having been stopped altogether for a spell 12 months earlier.
 The event was even threatened with removal from the FIA calendar.

 Fortunately the problems were overcome, and in September the new circuit passed its pre-race inspection by the FIA, meaning the race could go ahead as planned.